project-delphi/project-delphi.github.io/blog/treatment-effects-on-continuous-targets-with-no-features/index.md

     - sums of weighted observation centered kernels
     - Bayesian hierarchical mixtures of densities (which lends itself to clustering)

-In particular there are many density and non-parametric based approaches (Mann-Whitney-Wilcoxon, Anderson-Darling, Kolmogorov-Smirov, Earth Mover's Distance and more).
+In particular there are many density and non-parametric based approaches (Mann-Whitney-Wilcoxon, Anderson-Darling, Kolmogorov-Smirov, permutation test, Earth Mover's Distance and visually inspecting densities and more).

+I suspect that these approaches are fine when the differences between samples are quite pronounced - but when the treatment effects are subtle - it will be difficult to tell noise from genuine effects.

-In all of this, one problem exists.
+So a problem exists.
 We don't allow in our inference for data that is plausibly similar to what was actually observed.
-For some extreme observation, our results can become confused.
+For a few different observations in one or other sample, our inferences can be reversed.

 The remedies are to use Bayesian or Ensembling strategies to loosen a model's adherence to the data.
 If we had big data, then this is less necessary.